-- Create a diagnostic CD image or diagnostic diskettes.
+- Create a diagnostic CD image, diagnostic diskettes, or rescue media.
 Diagnostic programs are used to test hardware components of your computer and report operating-system-controlled settings that can cause hardware failures.
-Making a diagnostic CD image or diagnostic diskettes ahead of time assures that you will be able to run diagnostics if the Recovery and Recovery workspace becomes inaccessible.
-For more information, see "PC-Doctor for DOS" on page 57. - Record your computer machine type, model, and serial number.
+Making a diagnostic CD image, diagnostic diskettes, or rescue media ahead of time assures that you will be able to run diagnostics if the Rescue and Recovery workspace becomes inaccessible.
+For more information, see "PC-Doctor for DOS" on page 55 or "PC-Doctor for Windows PE" on page 57. - Record your computer machine type, model, and serial number.
 If you need service or technical support, you will probably be asked for this information.
-For further information, see the warranty and safety information that is provided with your computer.
+For further information, see the safety and warranty information that is provided with your computer.